 I’ve been making a variety of herbal truffles for months to come up with the best recipe to share with you all (I know, it’s been rough!).

 The following recipe attempts to use only small amounts of sugar and also incorporates other herbs into the mix.
 There are really so many possibilities for making your own herbal truffles.
 I hope this recipe gets you started on your own chocolate adventure.
 This is how to make chocolate truffles…

-- 8 ounces of chocolate (I use 4 ounces of 100% Cocoa and 4 ounces of bittersweet chocolate)
+- 8 ounces chocolate (I use 4 ounces of 100% cocoa and 4 ounces of bittersweet chocolate)